casefoundation/Faces-of-Founders-Platform/docs/Use.md

 ![Admin dashboard requests](use_adminrequests.png)

-If a judge requests more stories to review, his or her request appears here.
+If a judge requests more stories to review by using the [Request More](#request-more) tab in the judge's dashboard, his or her request appears here.
 To approve the request, click the row and choose to either reassign stories already assigned to other judges or to assign stories that other judges have recused themselves from.

 ### Recusals